Jennifer L. Weber Executive Vice President and Chief Human Resources Officer

 Prior to joining Scripps in 2005, Jennifer worked at the consulting firm Towers Perrin for 12 years – as a partner and as managing principal of the firm's Cincinnati office.
 In that role, she participated in the design and implementation of total rewards strategies and programs for many large clients.

-Jennifer currently serves on the board of advisors for the Belk College of Business at the University of North Carolina at Charlotte.
-She is a board member and chairs the 2012 United Way campaign for the United Way of Central Carolinas.
-Prior to her relocation to Charlotte, Jennifer served on the board of the Dan Beard Boy Scout Council of Greater Cincinnati and the Salvation Army.
+Jennifer currently serves as chair of the board of directors for the United Way of Central Carolinas.
+She is also a member of the board of directors of the Alexander Youth Network.
+Prior to her relocation to Charlotte, Jennifer served on the boards of the Dan Beard Boy Scout Council of Greater Cincinnati and the Salvation Army.
 She also participated in Leadership Cincinnati.

 She and her husband, Eric, have two daughters and a son.